analog-nico/express-print-routes/README.md

 ### Why printing to a file and not just to the console?

 It is good practice to commit the generated file to your version control system.
-This way you can review all changes made to your routes as well as added / removed middlewares.
+This way you can review all changes like added / renamed / removed routes and added / removed middlewares.

 ## Contributing